krb0073/analysis/README.md

 A code that gives statical information base on time series data.
 ## binning
 codes for making histgrams of 1d and 2D from time series data.
+## retinal_area
+A short code to look the ring postion of the retinal and the angel from the the normal